 The National Panhellenic Conference (NPC) is the umbrella group for 26 organizations, 13 of which have chapters on South Carolina's campus.
 The purpose of NPC is to be the "premier advocacy and support organization for the advancement of the sorority experience."
 At South Carolina, the College Panhellenic Association (CPA) is the subset campus organization that supports the Panhellenic chapters on campus.
 The College Panhellenic Association has elected executive members to act as liaisons between the university and chapter members to create legislation, support recruitment of members, promote academic excellence, create educational programming, and more.
 The council meets weekly with one representative from each Panhellenic chapter to collaborate and have open discussion about current issues.
 In addition, the Junior Panhellenic group, established in 2019, encourages new members to meet women in other chapters and provides leadership development opportunities to the newest women in the community.
+CPA also fundraises and supports circle of sisterhood throughout the year.

 The College Panhellenic Association executive board is made up of women from different chapters who disassociate to promote the ideals of scholarship, leadership, friendship, and service.
-The eight executive positions include president, vice president of recruitment, vice president of administration, vice president of community wellness, vice president of member development, vice president of service, vice president of community relations, and vice president of public relations.
+The eight executive positions include president, vice president of recruitment, vice president of administration and finance, vice president of community wellness, vice president of member development, vice president of service, vice president of community relations, and vice president of public relations.